What you need to know about nitrates and nitrites

 While nitrates are fairly stable, nitrites and nitric oxide are not.
 Under certain conditions — such as high-heat cooking — nitrites/nitric oxide can sometimes convert to compounds called nitrosamines.
 These are the ones that give nitrates their bad rap.

-What can be confusing is that nitrates and nitrites have potential positive effects in the body.
-However, their by-products, nitrosamines, have been deemed probable carcinogens, meaning that with repeated, high-level exposure they may cause cells to turn cancerous.2
+What can be confusing is that nitrates and nitrites have potential positive effects in the body.2 However, their by-products, nitrosamines, have been deemed probable carcinogens, meaning that with repeated, high-level exposure they may cause cells to turn cancerous.3

 Nitrates and nitrites are chemical compounds found commonly in nature with potentially beneficial health effects.
-Through various reactions, nitrates/nitrites may sometimes convert to compounds called nitrosamines, which may have potentially harmful health effects.
+Through various reactions, nitrates/nitrites may convert to compounds called nitrosamines, which have potentially harmful health effects.

 Sources of nitrates and nitrites